felipegb94/WISC-SinglePhoton3DData/README_RawDataInfo.md

 * `det`: Deterministic shifting == Uniform shifting mode, as decribed in Gupta et al., ICCV 2019
 * `ext`: External triggering (by laser).
 Synchronous mode.
 No attenuation
 * `ext_opt_filtering`: External triggering (by laser).
 Synchronous mode.
 Optimal Filterning
+* `ext_5%`: External triggering (by laser).
+Synchronous mode.
+Filtering 95% of the light (extreme filtering)
 * `pulse_waveform_calib`: Single point scan for calibrating waveform.
 Some waveforms still had undesired reflections.

+Inside the `notes.txt` of each scan you may find additional info on acquisition parameters.

 ## Scan Data Scene IDs